pablo-abc/svelte-markdown/README.md

 - `codespan` - Inline code (`<code>`)
 - `code` - Block of code (`<pre><code>`)
 - `html` - HTML node

-## Disclaimer

-I've literally only worked on this for like 10 hours as of writing the readme.
-It's not optimized, probably inefficient and still not so configurable.
-It doesn't yet provide a way to sanitize HTML.

 ## Developing